The 5 Best Day Hikes in Southern Utah’s National Parks

 View Angel’s Landing from above

-The Observation Point hike rewards hardy hikers with a cliffside trail and canyon before opening up to postcard panoramas of Zion’s incredible natural features.
-The high point of this hike sits about 700’ above Angel’s Landing, one of the park’s best vantage points.
+The Observation Point hike rewarded us and the other hardy hikers with a cliffside trail and canyon before opening up to postcard panoramas of Zion’s incredible natural features.
+The high point of this hike sits about 700’ above Angel’s Landing, and I think it’s one of the park’s best vantage points.
 On this hike, you’ll get a view not just of the park, but also a bird’s-eye-view of the Landing from above.

 How long does it take to hike Observation Point in Zion?

 The Observation Point hike takes about four to five hours round-trip.
-To gain access to the trailhead, catch the Zion Shuttle at the visitor’s center and disembark at Weeping Rock, stop #7.
-The trail to Observation Point is a steady climb, gaining over 2,000’ in the four miles from trailhead to end point.
-The trail starts climbing immediately, winding up the side of the cliff towards Echo Canyon.
+To gain access to the trailhead, we caught the Zion Shuttle at the visitor’s center and disembarked at Weeping Rock, stop #7.
+The trail to Observation Point is a steady climb with pretty much the same gain on each switchback.
+It gains over 2,000’ in the four miles from trailhead to end point, and starts climbing immediately, winding up the side of the cliff towards Echo Canyon.
 It opens up from here, and continues to climb before flattening out for the final stretch to Observation Point.
 The views get better as you near the top, so don’t worry about stopping for photos around each bend.
-There is no parking at the trailhead, but the Zion shuttle systems are very frequent and convenient.
+There is no parking at the trailhead, but the Zion shuttle systems are very frequent and convenient and we had an easy time figuring it out.

 Is the Observation Point hike dangerous?